Answering GRE Multiple-Choice Questions

 If you don’t know the answer, rule out as many obviously incorrect choices as possible and guess from the remaining choices.

-Don’t spend too much time on any one question.
+Don’t spend more than 2 or 3 minutes on any one question.
 Guess an answer, mark the question for review, and come back to it at the end of the section.
 As long as you have time left in that section, you can revisit previous questions.

 Guessing an answer is better than leaving the question unanswered.
 A wrong answer counts the same as no answer, so there’s no harm in guessing.
-You may as well take a shot at getting it right.
-You can always mark the question for review and return to it with your remaining time in the section.
+You may as well throw the mental dice and try to get it right—just mark it for review and come back to it later during that section.